wrnrlr/prelude/readme.md

 ## Get Started

+The quickest way to start coding Prelude  "Playground" app on the Prelude homepage.
+It offers a IDE for Prelude complete with a code editor, live preview and a number of examples

+Aternativaly you can develop on your local machine

 Starting a new Prelude project is as easy as creating a html and opening it in your browser.
+The easiest and most basic way to use Prelude is from inside a `<script>` tag of a html file.
-For a complex aplication you probably want to use some JavaScript runtime and bundler Save the file below as `index.html`, start the `vite` dev server and open it in the browser.
+Save the file below as `index.html`, and run the `vite` command  dev server and open it in the browser.

 ```html
 <!DOCTYPE html>